Alcatraz323/bash-tsdm/README.md

 chmod 0755 *.sh

 # Login your account and save cookie.txt
-# captcha is saved in the working folder as captcha.png
+# captcha is saved in the working folder as captcha.png,
+# you need to check and enter the captcha manually to login
 ./bash-tsdm-login.sh

 # Then you may run...